-About the Artist
+Meet the Artist

-Kristen finds joy in summertime hammocks, the embrace of good books, the warmth of cozy winter fires, and the gentle glow of candles.
-A pianist, nature photographer, and avid explorer, she revels in the serenity of wild, remote locations, harboring dreams of someday living in a cabin in the woods, nestled on a mountain or near a secluded beach.
+Kristen finds joy in long hikes, summertime hammocks, the embrace of good books, the warmth of cozy winter fires, and the gentle glow of candles.
+A pianist, nature photographer, and avid explorer, she revels in the serenity of wild, remote locations, harboring dreams of someday living in a cabin in the woods, nestled on a mountain or near a quiet, secluded beach.

 Artist Statement